Set up a filter interaction

 3.1.
 Filter view parameter mapping

-In the Dashboard Designer, click the Parameters tab, which is docked on the bottom by default.
+In the dashboard editor, click to open the Parameters window, which is docked on the bottom by default.
 Look for a filter view parameter item and expand it.
-This is a view parameter that is connected to the Date hierarchy on the second metric set (table visualization).
-It was automatically generated when you clicked Submit in the Set up a Filter dialog.
+This view parameter was automatically generated by the Set Up A Filter dialog and connected to the Date hierarchy on the second metric set (table visualization).

 In the Set Up Parameter Mappings dialog, you'll see that a filter view parameter mapping has already been set up.